Commodities: all news & analysis

 by Craig Erlam

 OANDA Senior Market Analyst Craig Erlam reviews the latest market news with Jonny Hart.
-They discuss the US jobs report, 24-year high in USDJPY, oil ahead of the OPEC+ meeting and Nord Stream 1.
+They discuss the latest surge in Covid cases in China, the modest relaxation of its zero-Covid policy, the OPEC+ report and the week ahead.

 by Craig Erlam